-1. During the term your class will be visited at various times by the person in charge of your course and, possibly by other faculty members.
+- 1. During the term your class will be visited at various times by the person in charge of your course and, possibly by other faculty members.
 Try not to be disconcerted by these visits.
-Their purpose is to observe your class, to check on the accuracy of student comments and evaluations, and to see if there are any ways you can be helped in your teaching.
+Their purpose is to observe your class, to check on the accuracy of student comments and evaluations, and to see if there are any ways you can be helped in your teaching. - 2.
+At the end of term (and at mid-term in some lab courses such as General Chemistry) students will complete questionnaires on TA performance.
+You will be informed of the results and will be encouraged to discuss them with the lab coordinator.